30 EASY Hikes In Banff For The Whole Family

 Moraine Lake Shoreline

-This flat trail works along the lake’s shoreline and back from the Moraine Lake canoe docks.
-It’s a wonderful trail that moves through the forest with great views of the lake and mountains.
+This flat trail runs along the lake’s shoreline and back from the Moraine Lake canoe docks.
+It’s a wonderful trail that moves through the forest and offers great views of the lake and mountains.
 You’ll be shocked at how few visitors to Moraine Lake actually go just a little further than the main viewpoint.

-Even though it’s an easy hike along with one of the area’s most accessible trails!
-So if you are looking to get away from crowds at the rockpile, consider walking this path!
+It’s an easy hike and one of the area’s most accessible trails.
+So, if you want to escape crowds at the Rockpile, consider walking this path!
 The hike’s end is a boardwalk near the waters flowing down from Wenkchemna Pass.

 More Information On Moraine Lake